jwtly10/ai-content-creator/README.md

 # AI Content Generator

+🏗️ 🏗️ This project was superceded with a refactored version [here](https://github.com/jwtly10/reddit-tiktok-gen).
+The newer version has better performance and extended features, with better generation tooling 🏗️ 🏗️

 This app is a Java Spring Boot application designed to leverage viral TikTok trends by generating content from Reddit posts.
 It provides a RESTFul interface for content generation, and a scheduled job, to ensure a seamless user experience.